P/2010 H2 (Vales)

 P/2010 H2 (Vales), is a distant Jupiter-family comet with a 7.5-year orbit around the Sun.
-Its frequent encounters with Jupiter has also classified it as a quasi-Hilda comet.
+Its frequent encounters with Jupiter also classify it as a quasi-Hilda comet.
 As of 2025, it is the only comet discovered so far by Slovenian astronomer, Jan Vales.
+It last came to perihelion in March 2025 and will next come to perihelion in September 2032.
+The comet has not been observed since it was discovered during an outburst from magnitude 20 to magnitude 12 in April 2010.
+The comet is expected to normally only brighten to magnitude 20 when near perihelion.
+It will next come to opposition on 27 June 2026.
+P/2010 H2 (Vales) is part of the Unistellar citizen science tracking project.